csf-dev/ZPT-Sharp/BUILDING.md

  * A package for ZptBuilder
  * An extra 'complete' package, which includes everything
 * The various Nuget packages which make up ZPT-Sharp

+### Why three build configurations and not two
+A core design principle (and a reason for having an extra `Deploy` configuration) is so that `Debug` and `Release` builds *do not need any dependencies beyond the following*:

+* Either the .NET or Mono framework
+* Either MSBuild or xbuild
+* Nuget
+ * This includes dependency packages managed by Nuget, which would be retrieved and properly configured via `nuget restore`

+The rationale for this is to facilitate building of the core assemblies using a 'vanilla' .NET development environment.
+Such an environment might only have the above software available.
+We should not be demanding the installation of extra software when we only need it for building non-essential output.

+If the developer wishes to build the non-essential components of the solution, then they may specify a `Deploy` build configuration, and must install the extra dependencies accordingly.

 ## Summary of the build process
 Once you have verified that all of the required dependencies are present, and you have selected a build configuration appropriate to your intentions, you are ready to attempt a build.